-We have audited the Financial Report of Suncorp Covered Bond Trust (the Trust).
+We have audited the Financial Report of the Suncorp Covered Bond Trust (the Trust).

-In our opinion, the accompanying Financial Report presents fairly, in all material respects, the financial position of Suncorp Covered Bond Trust as at 30 June 2021, and of its financial performance and its cash flows for the year then ended in accordance with the basis of preparation described in Notes 2 and 9 to the Financial Report.
+In our opinion, the accompanying Financial Report presents fairly, in all material respects, the financial position of Suncorp Covered Bond Trust as at 30 June 2022, and of its financial performance and its cash flows for the year then ended, in accordance with Australian Accounting Standards - Simplified Disclosures Framework.

 The Financial Report comprises:

-- Statement of financial position as at 30 June 2021; - Statement of comprehensive income and Statement of cash flows for the year then ended; and - Notes including a summary of significant accounting policies.
+- Statement of financial position as at 30 June 2022; - Statement of comprehensive income and Statement of cash flows for the year then ended; - Notes including a summary of significant accounting policies; and - Management's Declaration.